paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 ### Supply:

-The supply of roundwood depends on wood prices and forest development which in turn is basically determined by the growth dynamics of forest stock, the change in forest area, and harvest volumes:
+The supply of roundwood depends on wood prices and forest development which in turn is determined by the growth dynamics of forest stock, the change in forest area, and harvest volumes.
+The inverted supply function defines the quantity of supply for raw products (equation tbd) where $S^{*}$ is the current supply of product $k$ in country $i$ at the last period's price and $\lambda$ is supply price elasticity.
+Further details on the connection between the supply and the forest stock and area dynamics are provided in the chapter on modelling [Forest](#Forest).

 $$P_{i,k}(S_{i,k}) = P_{i,k,t-1}\left(\frac{S_{i,k}}{S^{*}_{i,j}}\right)^{1/\lambda_{i,k}}$$

+To reflect socioeconomic and environmental changes, the supply function can be shifted exogenously over the simulation periods according to equation tbd.
+In the following equation, $g_y$ represents the income growth rate and $g_I$ depicts the growth rate of forest inventory. $\beta_{y}$ is the supply elasticity of income and $\beta_{I}$ is supply elasticity relative to the inventory.
+In TiMBA, the supply elasticity of income is product-specific, differentiating between raw materials sourced from the forest and raw materials for paper and paper product production.

 $$S_{i,k}^{*}=S_{i,k,t-1}\left(1+\beta_{y}g_{y}+\beta_{I}g_{I}\right)$$

-with $\lambda$ as supply price elasticity, $g_y$ as growth rate of income, $g_I$ as growth rate of forest inventory and $\beta$ as exogenous parameters to shift the influence of the growth parameters.
-Forest area development and thus, timber supply is coupled to GDP per capita developments based on the concept of the environmental Kuznets curve (Panayotou 2004).
+Forest area development and thus, timber supply is coupled to GDP per capita developments based on the concept of the environmental
+Kuznets curve ([@Panayotou: 2004]).
 See the section 'Forest' for a more detailed description.

 [comment]: <> (JT Forest part under section 'Forest' )
+[comment]: <> (Complete equation numerotation)
 ### Manufacturing:

 $$m_{i,k}(Y_{i,k}) = m^{*}_{i,k,t-1}\left(\frac{Y_{i,k}}{Y_{i,j,t-1}}\right)^{\zeta_{i,k}}$$